forestdb/forestdb.org/models/bayesian-data-analysis.md

     (enumeration-query

      (define fair-weight 0.5)

-     (define biased-weight
+     ; the subject has only a vague notion of what the bias in this biased-coin would be (define biased-weight
        (uniform-draw (list 0.1 0.2 0.3 0.4 0.5 0.6 0.7 0.8 0.9)))

      (define isfair (flip))

      (define the-weight (if isfair
                             fair-weight